+Let’s talk slushees, a delicious and easy homemade slushee to be exact!
 One my daughter’s all time favorite treats is a blue raspberry slushie (or is that slushee, I never quite know).
-There is a little snow cone place near us and she’s always finding ways to convince me that we need to visit them.
-They are great, I’ll give her that, but I kind of want to fall over every time I pay over $3 for what is basically a cup of ice.
+There is a little snow cone place near our home and she’s always finding ways to convince me that we need to go get snow cones.
+They are great, I’ll give her that, but I kind of want to fall over every time I pay over $4 for what is basically a cup of ice.
 And then there is the issue of the bright blue tongue and lips which make her look like she has hypothermia, and make me feel like I need to call the dentist.
 I figured there had to be a better way.
 And there is!

 Oh yeah!
 Fabulous homemade blue raspberry slushies that have been declared “the best ever” by a very honest and incredibly picky ten year old.
 Woohoo!
 I have to admit, these turned out all kinds of awesome and are super easy.

-I work with McCormick Spice to create fun recipes using their products, and when I recently got my hands on McCormick’s Raspberry Extract, I knew I had to try and create a fun summery drink with it.
+When I recently found some McCormick’s Raspberry Extract at my grocery store, I knew I had to try and create a fun, summery, frozen drink with it.
 I am so thrilled with the results.

 This recipe only calls for four ingredients… Water, sugar, McCormick Raspberry Extract and McCormick Food Coloring.
-My daughter picked the Neon Blue food coloring, but the regular blue would work as well (and really, you could make these any color you wanted, I’m thinking pink or purple next time!).
+My daughter picked the Neon Blue food coloring, but the regular blue would work as well.
+You can also make this without any food coloring.
 I used my ice cream maker to make these, and let me tell you, it is ALL kinds of awesome for this.
 How I haven’t tried it before is beyond me.
+It makes PERFECT homemade slushees!

 All of the ingredients are mixed up, then into the ice cream maker they go for 20 minutes.